tejaswigowda/github-basics/README.md

 https://git-scm.com/download/win

 Please install git-bash as well.
-We will assume you are using git-bach to follow along with this tutorial on Windows.
+We will assume you are using git-bash to follow along with this tutorial on Windows.